Education and skills service privacy notice

-The council’s Education and Skills Department collects data both from families and from schools for the purposes outlined below:
+The council’s Education and Skills Department collects data both from families and from schools for:

-- Monitoring of the performance of schools in relation to statutory standards and national benchmarks.
+- monitoring the performance of schools in relation to statutory standards and national benchmarks.
 This helps the council to identify where a school may be in need of additional support to ensure good educational outcomes for children

-- The council also uses school data to identify children who may be at risk and intervene with appropriate support
+- identifying children who may be at risk and intervene with appropriate support

-- Data is also used to identify disadvantaged children, monitor their school performance and provide assistance where required
+- identifying disadvantaged children, monitoring their school performance and providing assistance where required

 What is the legal basis for collecting your data